LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 ## Pod Settings

-After pod pairing is completed, you will be on the Pod Settings screen.
+After pod setup is completed, you will be on the Pod Settings screen.
 This screen will provide a variety of important information about your pod.
 You can always come back to this screen later by tapping on the Omnipod image in your Loop settings.

 <p align="center">
 <img src="../img/long-pod-settings.jpeg" width="250">